orbitdb/.github/profile/README.md

 ## Funding

-OrbitDB is currently funded by [OpenCollective](https://opencollective.com/orbitdb).
-Please visit our page there to learn more.
+OrbitDB is currently funded by our community.
+If you would like to contribute, you can do so via [OpenCollective](https://opencollective.com/orbitdb) or via our cryptocurrency wallets.
+Please visit [our funding page](https://github.com/orbitdb/funding) to find out more.

 ## Installation